growilabs/growi-docs/docs/guide/management-cookbook/line-breaks.md

 # Line Breaks Settings

 ## About
-Markdown of GROWI doesn't translate single line break into `<br>` with default setting.
-This is a configurable option.
+Markdown of GROWI doesn't recognize single line break as `<br>` in default setting.
+You can change the setting in the markdown settings page.

 ## How to Configure
-1. Access to markdown setting page in admin page\(access to `/admin/markdown`\).
+1. Access to the markdown settings in admin page\(access to `/admin/markdown`\).
 2. Switch "Enable Line Break" in Line Break Setting.